Untethered Data Synchronization

 Drift

-Most electronic devices rely on an internal clock to operate, and these clocks are often used when multi-device synchronization is necessary in the absence of a wired connection.
-One problem that occurs when synchronizing devices using their internal clocks is drift.
-Drift is caused by small differences in clock timing, and can result in desynchronization that occurs slowly over time due to very small differences in sampling rate.
-One way to address this is to make small adjustments over time.
-This is done by adding or subtracting data packets systematically to realign the recordings being synchronized.
+Most electronic devices rely on an internal clock to operate.
+These clocks are often used as the basis for multi-device synchronization in the absence of a wired connection between devices.
+One issue inherent to synchronizing devices this way is drift.
+Drift is the gradual desynchronization that occurs over time between the clocks.
+It is caused by small fluctuations in clock timing that occur from moment to moment and accumulates over time.
+Drift is unavoidable under most circumstances, and therefor strategies exist to correct timing errors and maintain alignment precision between clocks.
+One common strategy is to make small adjustments over time.
+This is done by systematically adding or subtracting environmental data packets to maintain alignment.